Symplectic Representation of Legendre Dynamics: Domain of discourse: Legendre dynamics

 \end{itemize} Equivalently, the update $g_k$ preserves the parameter Legendre duality of dualistic model $\left(\mathcal{P}, \psi\right)$.
 Note that in the data-assimilation setting we allow $g_k$ to depend on the realized observation $y_k$ as well. \end{definition}

-\begin{remark} For the rest of the section, when we specialize to the Gaussian exponential family, the natural parameters will be denoted by $(\eta,\Lambda)$.
-The expectation/dual coordinate will instead be denoted by $\bar{\eta}(\theta) = \nabla\psi(\theta)$ to avoid confusion. \end{remark}
+\begin{remark} For the rest of the section, when we specialize to the Gaussian exponential family, the Gaussian natural parameters will be denoted by $(\xi,\Lambda)$.
+The expectation/dual coordinate will be denoted by $\bar\eta(\theta)=\nabla\psi(\theta)$.